SentZero1/Asus-C434-Opencore/README.md

 128GB Sandisk DA eMMC Drive

 ** Currently Working **
-Internal Storage
+Internal Storage,
-Bluetooth and Wifi
+Bluetooth and Wifi,
-Screen Backlight
+Screen Backlight,
-All USB Ports
+All USB Ports,

 ** Currently Not Working **
-Built-In ELAN Trackpad - Tried many options and can't seem to get it to work at the moment feel free to update the EFI if you find a solution
+Built-In ELAN Trackpad - Tried many options and can't seem to get it to work at the moment.
+Feel free to update the EFI if you find a solution.

-Backlight on the Keyboard
+Also Backlight on the Keyboard currently not working.